 If you’re looking for a side gig, but need something ultra-flexible to fit around your current schedule, you may want to consider microtasking.

-As the name suggests, microtasks are small tasks or jobs that can be performed in a matter of seconds or a few minutes.
-This can allow you to work during the gaps in your schedule without getting too involved in something that would distract you from other obligations.
+As the name suggests, microtasks are small tasks or jobs that are performed in a matter of seconds or a few minutes.
+The best microtask websites allow you to work during the gaps in your schedule without getting too involved in something that would distract you from other obligations.

-Here we’ll explore the websites for microtasks and how you can develop them into a decent side hustle.
+Here we’ll explore the websites for microtasking and how you can use these online micro jobs as a side hustle.

-How Much Money Can I Make with Microtasks
+How Much Money Can I Make from Microtask Websites?

-Microtasks are not the highest-paying side gig.
-Many tasks only offer a few cents or less, but the strength of this opportunity is that it is highly flexible.
-Generally, you won’t need any previous experience, so you can jump straight in and start earning.
+Microtasks are not the highest-paying side gig in terms of hourly wage.
+Many tasks only offer a few cents or less, but the strength of this opportunity is that it’s highly flexible and anyone can do it.
+Generally, you won’t need any previous experience (just basic computer skills), so you can jump straight in and start completing micro tasks for money.

-Typical microtasks include basic proofreading, testing games, writing reviews, testing apps, sorting email, content moderation, and URL searches.
+Typical microtask jobs include basic proofreading, testing games, writing reviews, testing apps, sorting email, content moderation, and URL searches.

-You can also start right away, while some other side hustles require more significant time investments before you’ll be able to start making money.
+Also, you can start immediately.
+Sign up now and complete your first microtask job in a few minutes.
+Some other side hustles require more significant time investments or a waiting period before you’ll be able to start making money.

-With so many microtask sites available, it can be tricky to determine which ones are legit and represent decent earning potential.
-So, here are some of the best microtask websites.
+With so many micro job sites available, it can be tricky to determine which ones are legit and represent decent earning potential.
+So, here are some of the best microtask sites.

-Clickworker employs independent contractors who provide services using their own computers.
+Clickworker is a microtasking website that hires independent contractors who provide services using their own computers.
 The platform has a standard web browser that allows you to complete tasks, which are usually a part of a more complex, larger project.

 Clickworker has a sophisticated platform that allows its team to coordinate and oversee tasks for optimum workflow.
 The projects may include processing data, text translations, web investigations, and tagging.